Physical Vapor Deposition Coatings Market Size and Share

 Physical vapor deposition (PVD) coating is a dry coating process.
 Mostly, the coating is transferred to the substrate with the help of a medium, such as a solvent.
 In the case of PVD coatings, the vapor is generated, transferred in the gas phase, and then deposited as a coating directly to the substrate without using any medium.

-The physical vapor deposition (PVD) coating market is segmented by substrate, material type, end user, and geography.
+The physical vapor deposition (PVD) coating market is segmented by process type, substrate, material type, end user, and geography.
+By process type, the market is segmented into sputter deposition, thermal / e-beam evaporation, arc vapor deposition, ion implantation and ion plating, and HiPIMS.
 By substrate, the market is segmented into metals, plastics, and glass.
-By material type, the market is segmented into metals (including alloys), ceramics, and other material types.
+By material type, the market is segmented into metals (including alloys), ceramics and oxides, and other material types.
 By end user, the market is segmented into tools and components (aerospace and defense, automotive, electronics and semiconductors (including optics), power generation, and other components.
-The report also covers the market sizes and forecasts for the PVD coatings market in 27 major countries across various regions.
-For each segment, the market sizes and forecasts are provided in terms of revenue (USD).
+The report also covers the market sizes and forecasts for the PVD coatings market in 21 major countries across various regions.
+For each segment, the market sizes and forecasts are provided in terms of value (USD).

 By Process Type